aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 	* Making and sustaining friendships.
 	* Psychological/behavioral patterns.
 	* Support family and friends.
+* Learn Mandarin 官话.

 ### Execution:
+* Experiment with waking up at Dawn for a week.
 * Reform the idea of 9:5 workday into a cyclic play-whenever/work-whenever mindset.

+* Send ideas and articles to network
+* Send articles and ideas to professional network to strengthen connections.
+* Call a coworker and a connection at least once per week.

 * Become a better attendee (take notes, ask questions, prepare for a quiz.)
+* Attend at least one review/week, and ask at least one question.

 * Invest in reading thought vision books.
 * Maintain this webpage.

-### Actionable items:
-* Experiment with waking up at Dawn for a week
-* For the next month:
-	* Attend at least one review/week, and ask at least one question.
-	* Call a coworker and a connection at least once per week.

 ### Learning:
-* Learn chinese
+* Learn Mandarin 官话
 * Take LinkedIn course:
 	* Marketting.
 	* Data visualization.